Measuring Poverty

 Poverty is defined by comparing household income with the minimum income required for basic needs.
 People whose income is below the threshold are considered poor.
 These metrics are used as a measurement of economic well-being.
 They are also used to determine eligibility and benefit levels for some government programs and as the basis for distributing resources across states.

-The official poverty measure has significant limitations.
-The method for determining it is outdated.
-It is based on spending patterns from the 1960s.
-And it fails to account for tax credits and in-kind benefits provided through current government programs (such as housing subsidies and food assistance).
-The measure also fails to consider changes in medical care, housing, and child-care expenses.
+The official poverty measure, produced each year by the Census Bureau, has significant limitations.
+It is based on spending patterns for food from the 1960s that are updated annually for inflation.
+Yet, it fails to consider costs for medical care, housing, and child-care expenses.
 These expenses have become a larger share of family budgets and have risen at a rate outpacing inflation.
+The measure also fails to account for tax credits and in-kind benefits provided through current government programs such as housing subsidies and food assistance.
 Furthermore, the current poverty measure for those age 65 and older is lower than the threshold for the rest of the population.
 This inaccurately assumes that spending on basic needs decreases with age.

 MEASURING POVERTY: Policy